spartanrein/rabbitmq_pubsub/README.md

 5. React Frontend - Uses socketio client connection to the backend server to propagate data to a component.

 ## Usage
-1. Start the frontend with "npm start" in the /pubsub_frontend folder
+1. Start the frontend with `npm start` in the /pubsub_frontend folder
-2. Start the Backend server and subscriber with "node app.js" in the /backend folder
+2. Start the Backend server and subscriber with `node app.js` in the /backend folder
-3. Finally, start the publisher by running "node publisher.js" in the /backend folder
+3. Finally, start the publisher by running "node `publisher.js` in the /backend folder

 ## Errors and bugs
 Note: I have also made a publisher that calls an online api for 100 messages, then sends 20 messages/sec.
 The api is called to replenish the messages every 3 seconds.